 The science fair project truly is a cross-curricular endeavor: 7th graders compose a research paper in language arts, create an experiment and hypothesis in science, populate graphs and data in math, build tri-fold displays during art, format reports in technology, and present their projects to outside judges in the school science fair.

 MTCES has a state-of-the-art technology lab and every classroom is outfitted with a SMARTBoard.
 Students have Technology class once a week.
 MTCES is a Google School: students have a school email with access to Google drive.
-All 3rd-8th grade, music, and Spanish classrooms have full sets of Chromebooks.
+All 3rd-8th grade and music classrooms have full sets of Chromebooks.
 All kindergarten through grade two classrooms share a set of Chromebooks and iPads.
-The library and intervention classrooms each have five Chromebooks.

 Elementary level teachers create classroom centers using curriculum related iPad apps.
 By introducing Chromebooks, we have provided students with faster computers to log in quickly, utilize all Google docs resources, save information on the cloud, and share documents with their classmates and teachers.
 Junior high level students are able to create presentations and share documents promoting collaboration on class projects.
 One such collaboration involves building webpages.
 Students use the webpages to create a profile of themselves for future employment.